Blog- page 1

 By then the sun was just coming up & I looked at my father, 65 years old, tired, dirty, sitting on a rock on a dirt path in a country whose language he didn’t speak, having just abandoned a life & family that had been his seventeen years- looking at his entire estate piled on the ground before him… the black cloud that descended over his features was all but visible.
 I roused myself deciding it was now late enough, or early enough, to go to a friend’s house & borrow a vehicle to move the stuff & get my Dad to sleep.
 We fell into our beds without washing & enjoyed a large but largely silent breakfast mid-afternoon.

 When we’d eaten our fill my Dad lit his pipe filling the room with the aroma, now nostalgic to me, of his Balkan Sobranie tobacco while I lit a joint.
-When he burst out with: I’m going to Italy.
+When he calmly announced: I’m going to Italy.
 I knew him too well to argue.
 “Florence?”
 “Florence.”
-“We’ll get the van packed, when do you want to leave?”
-“Have you finished eating?”
+“When do you want to leave?”
+“No rush.
+Whenever you've finished eating”

 I told Dad how the Trasto could be a real & large inconvenience in his life if he didn’t handle him properly.
 I told him of one of my few confrontations with him, The Trasto chose to ask me from the other end of the small, dark & yellowed tobacco shop which also served as bar, in front of all the old men sat at their glasses of wine-- the heart & conscience as well as judges in that society-- when I would pay him for the job he did at the town hall’s behest of installing counters for our water so they could, for the first time ever, charge for its consumption.
 I answered: When you come back & do it properly.
 The conversation quickly deteriorated to him shouting, face flush with wine.
 I ignored what he said to answer quietly & calmly: Would you like to step outside so we can discuss this like men?
 To which he looked back at his glass of wine & said no more nor ever again referred to the botched job (which I paid someone else to do again).